Rationale: To prevent splashing of water to the client.

 Here are the steps:

 Apply that washcloth all over the body, particularly on the legs, arms, torso, and the like.
 It is ideal if you begin with the front areas first, and you repeat the same cycle later on when you have turned the patient to his side.
-The warm washcloth will allow the pores of the patient to open, thereby allowing the dirt to come out.Wet a washcloth with warm water.
+The warm washcloth will allow the pores of the patient to open, thereby allowing the dirt to come out.

-You need to do this right after the first application of the washcloth as it is good while the pores are still open.Apply some soap to the next washcloth and apply it all over the body.
+You need to do this right after the first application of the washcloth as it is good while the pores are still open.

 Make sure that no traces of soap are left behind.
-If there are, that may cause irritation later on.Wash off the soap by applying another washcloth.
+If there are, that may cause irritation later on.

 Repeat the above process for the back side.